teenaxta/new-user-setup/README.md

-# New User creation script
+# New User Creation Script

 This simple script will make a new and install
 1. Zsh